parson-harness/iacm-sandbox/README.md

-# Azure VNet for Kroger IACM Demo
+# Azure VNet for IACM Demo

 This repo provisions a Virtual Network and Subnet in Azure using Terraform.
 It is not a module—this is standalone infrastructure for environment setup or demonstration purposes.